More Info. about each show:

 Along the way, the students learn the history of the telescope from Galileo’s modifications to a child’s spyglass — using two small pieces of glass — to the launch of the NASA/ESA Hubble Space Telescope and the future of astronomy.
 Aiming to engage and appeal to audiences, the show explores the wonder and discovery made by astronomers throughout the last 400 years.

-“Understanding the Zodiac Constellations”
+“Understanding the Zodiac Constellations” at 7 PM

 A LIVE planetarium show will be presented on Thursday, April 18, at 7 PM at the Hollidaysburg Planetarium.
 This family show (suggested minimum age 10 and up) will be presented in the traditional planetarium style using many of the new planetarium’s features!